Off-Peak Usage | Guernsey Electricity

 Peak demand is the time when consumer demand for electricity is at its highest.
 This is usually around breakfast, lunch and dinner, and is simply because more people are indoors and using electrical equipment to power their lives.

-In Guernsey, we import around 60MW of renewable energy from low-carbon sources in Europe.
-When customers demand more than 60MW of electricity, this must be topped up using diesel generators at the Vale power station.
+In Guernsey, we import around 60MW of low-carbon energy from the European grid.
+But when customers demand more than 60MW of electricity, this must be topped up using diesel generators at the Vale power station.

 How can I use low-carbon electricity?